 Art is a great way for students to display their individuality and improve their skills.
 This is a lesson I first conducted with a grade 1/2 composite class.
-I had some already very talented artists in the class…but admittedly there were many others who could not colour in the lines, insisted on using one colour (or sometimes just the two) for all their artwork and some work I saw was so abstract even the student couldn’t explain it.
+I had some already very talented artists in the class…but admittedly there were many others who could not colour in the lines.
+Interestingly some of the students insisted on using one colour (or sometimes just the two) for all their artwork (they all did 3 different designs in total) and some work I saw was so abstract even the student couldn’t explain it.

 In my class we always focus on a country for a week.
 We study the people, language and culture.
 I chose to look at Celtic knots when we focused on Ireland (however it is important to teach your students that the term “Celtic” is not exclusively Irish and that the Celts artistry reached much farther than that).